Diet Coke: Marketing and impact

 Diet Coke (and rivals like Diet Pepsi) have capitalized on the markets of people who require low sugar regimens, such as diabetics and people concerned with calorie intake.
 For example, a 330 ml can of Diet Coke contains around 1.3 kilocalories (5 kJ) compared to 142 kilocalories (595 kJ) for a regular can of Coca-Cola (exact values may vary by region).

 Coca-Cola used the slogan "Just for the taste of it!" for almost all years between its 1982 launch and at least 1997, and has been accompanied with an iconic jingle.
 A version of the song was also performed by Elton John and Paula Abdul in an ad at Super Bowl XXIV.
 A famous advert of the brand was "Diet Coke Break" in 1994 featuring Lucky Vanous, from which point on the brand became targeted primarily at women.
-In 1996, Coca-Cola tied in with TV sitcom Friends to advertize Diet Coke, at a time when soda sales had been struggling.
+In 1996, Coca-Cola tied in with TV sitcom Friends to advertise Diet Coke, at a time when soda sales had been struggling.
 The ads began to emphasize the "Coke" and taste of the product instead of its health connotations.
 Beginning in 2011, in many countries around the world Coca-Cola swapped the logo of their cola products including Diet Coke with 150 of the local country's most popular names, as part of campaigns called "Share a Coke".
 In an effort to be more appealing to millennials, Diet Coke in 2018 was packaged in a taller, more slender can (of the same volume), although the cans reverted to the conventional shape a year later.